African art > Mask > Yaure Mask

-The Yaouré are a subgroup of the Akan people present in Côte d'Ivoire and Ghana.
-Geographically close to the Baoulé and Gouros , the art yaouré was marked by the influence of these ethnic groups through attention to detail and aesthetics.
-African art masks Yaouré, or Yauré, whose Baoulé or Baule have similar models, are divided into two groups that are difficult to differentiate, the je , sometimes with the addition of coloured pigments, and the lo, usually with a dark patina, who intervene during funeral ceremonies or any other rite in order to reconcile the favors of the spirits "Yuu-0022.
+The Yaouré are a subgroup of the Akan People present in Côte d'Ivoire and Ghana.
+Geographically close to the Baoulé and the Gouros, we feel in yaouré art the influence of these ethnic groups through attention to detail and aesthetics.
+The masks of African art Yaouré, or Yauré , of which the Baoulé have similar models, are divided into two groups difficult to differentiate, the je , sometimes with the addition of colored pigments, and the lo, usually with a dark patina, which intervene during funeral ceremonies or any other rite in order to reconcile the favors of the spirits.
+Mr. Yu.
 The masked dancers Yoouré, Yahouré, were not to be seen women, it was also forbidden to photograph them.

 This item is sold with its certificate of authenticity